Belle Adler: Awards and honors

-Adler was awarded fellowships and honors with the Aircraft Owners and Pilots Association, who honored Adler in 2002 with an AOPA award for Best Documentary for "Operation Animal Shield" which documented efforts to catch elephant and rhino poachers in East Africa.
+Adler was awarded fellowships and honors with the Aircraft Owners and Pilots Association, which honored Adler in 2002 with an AOPA award for Best Documentary for "Operation Animal Shield," which documented efforts to catch elephant and rhino poachers in East Africa.
 She earned a Sidney Hillman Foundation award in 2001 for her documentary "American Dream, American Nightmare".
 This report investigated the effects of the 1996 Immigration Reform Acts on legal resident aliens in the United States, resulting in INS reviews of the cases investigated.
 Adler was a winner and participant of two fellowships: The William Benton Fellowship at the University of Chicago and the Jefferson Fellowship at the East/West Center of the University of Hawaii in Oahu.